elunna/nerfhack-changelog/README.md

 * Items can appear in all types of materials now.
 * New materials:
   * Coldsteel: does extra damage to fae type monsters.
-  * Chiton: commonly used for grung items.
+  * Chiton: commonly used for grung items
 * Rings and their appearances have been overhauled.
 All rings have new appearances that allow for different materials to generate on them.
+* The new scroll of transmogrify can be used to change the material of an item at random.

 ### Object Properties
 The object properties patch exists in a handful of variants - the code used for NerfHack was taken from Hack'EM, which was taken from EvilHack, which in turn was taken from GruntHack and then modified significantly.

 An object property is a magical attribute associated with an item - in other variants that have object properties, the number of magical properties and the number and types of items they can be applied to is rather broad, and finding such properties on these items is not uncommon.
-In NerfHack, there are many object properties, and they can be applied to weapons and armor, but the chances of finding such items at random is quite rare.
+In NerfHack, there are many object properties, and they can found on weapons, armor, and rings, but the chances of finding such items at random is quite rare.

 In NerfHack, object properties are not hidden from the player and are made obvious with {} around the properties to distinguish them from other ordinary items.

+**Restricted items:**
-**Restricted items:** non-weapons (ie: cockatrice corpses), artifacts, dragon scales, and unique items.
+- non-weapons (ie: cockatrice corpses), artifacts, dragon scales, and unique items.
 - A players' starting inventory will never spawn with an object property
 - Changing a regular item with object properties into an artifact (e.g., dipping for Excalibur) will strip that item of its object properties.
 - Extrinsic properties that are applied to weapons or armor are active only when those objects are wielded/worn.
-With weapons, extrinsic properties also work in the offhand whilst twoweaponing.
+- With weapons, extrinsic properties also work in the offhand whilst twoweaponing.

 #### Generation odds
 **Random item generation:**